Peyton Manning Posts Hilarious Congratulations To Drew Brees For Breaking His All-Time Passing Yards Record

-New Orleans Saints quarterback Drew Brees is now the NFL’s all-time leader in passing yard, passing Peyton Manning for the top spot last night against the Washington Redskins.
+New Orleans Saints quarterback Drew Brees is now the NFL’s all-time leader in passing yards, passing Peyton Manning for the top spot last night against the Washington Redskins.

-Brees eclipsed Manning’s 71,940 career passing yards when he connected with rookie wide receiver Tre’Quan Smith for a 62-yard touchdown in the second quarter over the Redskins.
+Brees eclipsed Manning’s 71,940 career passing yards when he connected with rookie wide receiver Tre’Quan Smith for a 62-yard touchdown in the second quarter against the Redskins.

 “It played out even greater than I ever could’ve imagined,” Brees told ESPN, adding he’d been thinking about what he would do when the moment finally arrived.
-Brees embraced his teammates on the field and made sure to show the home fans at the Mercedes-Benz Superdome on Monday Night Football before received hugs and kisses with his wife, Brittany, their four children, telling his kids right after the play, “You can accomplish anything in life you’re willing to work for, right?”
+Brees embraced his teammates on the field and made sure to show the home fans at the Mercedes-Benz Superdome on Monday Night Football before receiving hugs and kisses with his wife Brittany and their four children, telling his kids right after the play, “You can accomplish anything in life you’re willing to work for, right?”

 “There’s so many people that are responsible and had a hand in that,” Brees told ESPN reporters after the game when they asked what breaking the record meant to him.
 “The two people that are most responsible for my football career, early on, my mom and my grandpa, are up in heaven.